 It happened again today.
-I sometimes show clips from movies to illustrate the tools we use for literature can be pulled out of the tool box for engaging movies as well.
+I sometimes show movie clips to show that literary devices used in great poetry and prose are used in movies as well.
 Today’s lesson was Allusion.
 I had just hit play on the movie There Will Be Blood (2007) and the big “R” shines on the screen.
-From some dark corner in the room a student gasps and says, “My mother won’t be happy I’m watching this.”
+From some dark corner of the room, a student utters a mock gasp and says, “My mother won’t be happy I’m watching this.”

 An R rating is given by the Motion Picture Association of America (MPAA) to a film if the language, sexuality or violence is considered inappropriate for children under 12 years of age and it recommends parental guidance for those under 17.

 The student comment was a joke, but it indicates the reality that the MPAA rating system is being used by parents, even Canadian parents, to decide what movies they will allow their children to see.